 A Short Story

 He’s been slaving away out here all morning in the sweltering heat, cutting-back this enormous bloody bougainvillea that she keeps nagging him about.
-It’s green waste tomorrow and he’s taken the day off, from the monotony of his daily commute to a job that he has long since mastered, to get this done.
+It’s the Council's green waste pick-up tomorrow and he’s taken the day off, from the monotony of his daily commute, to a job that he has long since mastered, to get this done.

 "That’s so nice; she’s chilled the can in the freezer first and put it in the shade on the garden bench – really thoughtful."

 “Oh, my aching back!” he exclaims to no one in particular.
-It’s great to sit here in the shade for a moment in his garden, his one real hobby and joy, enveloped in the summer scents of roses and jasmine, as he enjoys an ice-cold beer.
+It’s great to sit here in the shade for a moment, in his garden, his one real hobby and joy, enveloped in the early summer scents of roses and jasmine, as he enjoys an ice-cold beer.

-“Ah this beer’s good!” he says satisfied.
-It clears away the dust.
-He likes to say that’s what a cold beer is best at – washing away dust and bitterness.
+“Ah this beer’s good!” he says, satisfied.
+The beer clears away the dust.
+He likes to say that’s what a cold beer is best at – 'washing away dust and life's bitterness'.
 'Existential detritus' he calls it.

-"You know”, he thinks, "this is the most thoughtful thing she has done for me in I don’t know how long."
+"You know”, he thinks, "this is the most thoughtful thing she's done for me in, I don’t know how long."

 Then suddenly she does something like this: this wonderful, thoughtful beer.

-To be fair he doesn’t always acknowledge the things she does either, between her commitments to the tennis club and gym.
+To be fair, he doesn’t always acknowledge the things she does either, between her commitments to the tennis club and her gym.
 She does keep in shape for him.
-Sexy.
+Sexy!

-"I’ll get her some flowers this afternoon,” he thinks, reviewing the scattered blossom from this morning’s efforts.
+"I’ll get her some more expensive flowers this afternoon,” he thinks, reviewing the scattered blossom from this morning’s efforts.

 He’s in love with her all over again - and in lust.
-"I'll do that something special she likes for her tonight."
+"I'll spend more time on that something special, that she really likes, for her tonight," he decides, aroused.

 Now he can attack those bloody thorns revitalised.

-When she went out early he wasn’t even sure that she knew he was doing this today; though she’s been going on about cutting back the out-of-control bougainvillea for weeks.
+When she went out early, he wasn’t even sure that she would remember that he was taking the day off to do this today.
+But obviously she was listening, she’s been going on about: 'cutting back the out-of-control bougainvillea', for weeks.

 “I’ve done a great job.
 The garden looks great.
-Even if I do say so myself.”
-He pronounces to the re-ordered garden at large.
+Even if I do say so myself,” he pronounces aloud, to no one in particular.

-Three big neat bundles bound up in natural twine to Council specification and a pile of fallen scarlet blossom, leaves and dust swept away to the bin and hosed down.
+Three big neat bundles, are now bound up in natural twine, to Council specification, and a pile of fallen scarlet blossom; leaves have been raked-up; the dust swept away to the bin; and the paths are hosed down.

 “Ahh, this’ great!”
 Soaping up under the soothing water he feels like singing: “I’m singing in the rain, just…”

 But what's this?
-As the shower screen glass mists-up at chest height are the faint remains of something scrawled large in some earlier fog. ...
-H..der!
-A message to the cleaners?
+As the shower screen glass mists-up are the faint remains of something scrawled large, in some recent fog: HORPER; HAPDER? - a message to the cleaners?

 Wham!
 The bathroom door has slammed open.
 “You selfish bastard!” she’s screaming at him.
 “Did you drink Jim’s beer?”
 She’s beside herself with fury.